-To hide the plywood layers along the front lip of the counter, I again used 3/4″ iron-on veneer edging like I did with my entryway closet.
+To hide the plywood layers along the front lip of the counter, I again used 3/4″ iron-on veneer edge banding like I did with my entryway closet.
 Again, since I can see some of the supports still, I’ll probably cover this over at a later date with a stained piece of wood instead.

 To my surprise, it didn’t take much effort to get the plywood level (pictured is my 4-foot level that I inherited from my grandfather).
 Phew.

 Once in place, I tested it out a couple of times, and it’s very sturdy for folding clothing.
 While I don’t think it would be wise to stand on top of the counter itself and put my full weight on it, I planned for it to handle at least two laundry baskets full (though the hope would be not to leave things in the laundry area anymore!).
 Estimates online said a full laundry basket could be around 18 pounds, so I planned for 40 but still made sure that the anchors I used in the wall could handle twice that amount.

 The depth of the counter still had a small gap in the back to allow for the cord for the washer.